frederickaplan/fdh/files/PART3/fdh-3-4.md

 *Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville et Yoshua Bengio, « Generative Adversarial Networks », dans Advances in Neural Information Processing Systems 27, 2014*

+Description of Generative Adversarial Networks: The discriminator is like Deckard / Descartes in Blade Runner.
+He must find the difference between the humans shapes and behavior and the machine shapes and behavior.

 Work of the nvidia group (StyleGAN)

 - A style based generator architecture for Geneartive Adversarial Networks